Renal papillary necrosis: Signs and symptoms

+However, patients may not specifically present any of the aforementioned signs and may instead present an array of abnormal urinary complications such as urinary retention and macroscopic hematuria, in which case it is important to consider this disease as a diagnosis of exclusion.

 Causes

 In terms of cause, almost any condition that involves ischemia can lead to renal papillary necrosis.
 A mnemonic for the causes of renal papillary necrosis is POSTCARDS: pyelonephritis, obstruction of the urogenital tract, sickle cell disease, tuberculosis, cirrhosis of the liver, analgesia/alcohol use disorder, renal vein thrombosis, diabetes mellitus, and systemic vasculitis.
 Often, a patient with renal papillary necrosis will have numerous conditions acting synergistically to bring about the disease.

 Analgesic nephropathy is a common cause of renal papillary necrosis.
 The risk is higher for phenacetin (which was withdrawn from market in the United States) and paracetamol (acetaminophen) compared to aspirin and other NSAIDs.

 Pathophysiology

 This condition is due to ischemia of the renal papillae, the portion of the kidney that collects urine from the nephron.
 The papillae are vulnerable to ischemia as they are supplied by small caliber arteries which are liable to obstruction.
 All of the underlying causes of papillary necrosis cause diminished flow through these arteries, either through direct mechanical obstruction (sickle cell), obstruction secondary to inflammation (vasculitides), or vasoconstriction (NSAIDs).
 Papillary necrosis is more likely to develop when multiple of these underlying factors are present.
 Ultimately, necrosis of the papillae results in sloughing into the lumen, causing hematuria.
 If the degree of necrosis is substantial post-renal failure may occur, though this is uncommon.